-    Born in New Zealand to English and Canadian parents, I was fortunate to have four older and two younger sisters and brothers, and a memorable childhood marked with moves within New Zealand and to Canada.
-Drawn to a medical career, I chose physiotherapy for a more hands-on career grounded in science.
+I was born in New Zealand to English and Canadian parents, I was fortunate to have six sisters and brothers, and a memorable childhood marked with moves within New Zealand and to Canada.
+Drawn to a medical career, I chose physiotherapy for a hands-on career grounded in science.

 – Oxford: neurology & neurosurgery

-– Brighton: sports injuries, back and neck pain, and physio for a national league women’s football team, I was physio for the football team on their games as well as individual players
+– Brighton: sports injuries, back and neck pain, and physio for a national league women’s football team, I was physio for the team at their games as well as treating players individually

-– Edinburgh orthopedics, care of elderly, medical rehabilitation &sports injuries
+– Edinburgh orthopaedics, care of the elderly, medical rehabilitation & sports injuries

-I then trained in London and Devon as a craniosacral therapist, then moved to Australia had two children and worked part time as a craniosacral physiotherapist for 8 years, and continued to Paris since 2006.
+I then trained in London and Devon as a craniosacral therapist, moved to Australia and had two children and worked part time as a craniosacral physiotherapist for eight years, then moved to Paris, where I’ve been since 2006.

 Graduate Diploma of Physiotherapy, Auckland University of Technology, 1989–92